top of page

 • Archival storage

-Lossless compression is the benchmark for type of compression in industries where data accuracy is critical.
+Lossless compression is the benchmark for a type of compression in industries where data accuracy is critical.

 Lossy Compression Explained

-Lossy compression achieves much smaller file sizes by permanently removing data that is considered less important—often data that may be visually imperceptible to the human eye.
+Lossy compression reduces file size significantly by permanently discarding data that is considered less important, often eliminating details that are not easily noticeable to the human eye.

 Key Characteristics of Lossy Compression